Breaking Correlation Shift via Conditional Invariant Regularizer: Experiments

 \textbf{\texttt{Waterbirds} \citep{sagawa2019distributionally}.} An image classification task to recognize a bird as ``waterbird'' or ``landbird'', while the bird is spuriously correlated with background ``land'' or ``water''.
 The data are categorized into 4 groups, e.g., ``landbird-water'' (L-W).

 \textbf{\texttt{MultiNLI} \citep{williams2018broad}.} Given a sentence-pair, the task aims to recognize the relationship between the two sentences, i.e., ``entailment'', ``neutrality'', ``contradiction''.
 The relationship is spuriously correlated with the presence of negation words.
-The data are categorized 6 groups, e.g., ``entailment-without negation'' (E-W), ``contradiction-negation'' (C-N).
+The data are categorized into 6 groups, e.g., ``entailment-without negation'' (E-W), ``contradiction-negation'' (C-N).

-\textbf{\texttt{CivilComments} \citep{borkan2019nuanced}.} A textual classification task to recognize a sentence is toxic or non-toxic with the label spuriously correlated with whether any of 8 certain demographic identities are mentioned.
-The data are categorized 4 groups, e.g., ``non-toxic-identity'' (N-I), ``toxic-nonidentity'' (T-N). \paragraph{Setup.} We compare our methods RCSV and RCSV$_{\rm U}$ with other four baseline methods i.e., ERM with reweighted sampling (ERMRS) \citep{idrissi2021simple}, IRM \citep{arjovsky2019invariant}, GroupDRO \citep{sagawa2019distributionally}, and Correlation \citep{arpit2019predicting}.
-The summarization of these methods is in Appendix \ref{app:benchmark algorithms}.
+\textbf{\texttt{CivilComments} \citep{borkan2019nuanced}.} A textual classification task to check whether a sentence is toxic or not with the label spuriously correlated with whether any of 8 certain demographic identities are mentioned.
+The data have 4 groups, e.g., ``nontoxic-identity'' (N-I), ``toxic-nonidentity'' (T-N). \paragraph{Setup.} We compare our methods RCSV and RCSV$_{\rm U}$ with four baseline methods (see Appendix \ref{app:benchmark algorithms} for details) i.e., ERM with reweighted sampling (ERMRS) \citep{idrissi2021simple}, IRM \citep{arjovsky2019invariant}, GroupDRO \citep{sagawa2019distributionally}, and Correlation \citep{arpit2019predicting}.

-We see the GroupDRO and IRM use the reweighted sampling strategy as in RCSV, while the Correlation uses same one with RCSV$_{\rm U}$.
+The GroupDRO and IRM use the reweighted sampling strategy as in RCSV, while the Correlation uses same one with RCSV$_{\rm U}$.
 As these sampling strategies improve the OOD generalization \citep{idrissi2021simple}, to make a fair comparison, we also conduct ERMRS with the two sampling strategies.
 The two ERMRS are respectively denoted as ERMRS$_{\rm Y}$ and ERMRS$_{\rm YZ}$.
-The involved 7 methods can be categorized into 2 groups, i.e., conducted with observable spurious attributes (RCSV, IRM, GroupDRO, ERMRS$_{\rm YZ}$) and with unobservable spurious attributes (RCSV$_{\rm U}$, Correlation, ERM$_{\rm Y}$, Correlation).
+The involved 7 methods are categorized as 2 groups, i.e., conducted with observable spurious attributes (RCSV, IRM, GroupDRO, ERMRS$_{\rm YZ}$) and with unobservable spurious attributes (RCSV$_{\rm U}$, Correlation, ERMRS$_{\rm Y}$, Correlation).